kaushalb/help-me-play-music/README.md

 - **Timing Information**: Provides start/end times and duration for each chord with millisecond precision
 - **Chord Statistics**: Shows frequency analysis of detected chords
 - **Multiple Audio Formats**: Supports MP3, WAV, FLAC, and M4A files
+- **Live Audio Recording**: Record and analyze audio directly from your microphone
+- **Interactive Mode**: Choose between file input or live recording when no arguments provided
 - **File Output**: Save results to text files with custom timeline visualization
 - **Visual Timeline**: ASCII-based chord progression timeline using `|` and `-` characters
 - **Clean Output**: Formatted results with progression timeline and statistics